"

 Drawbacks of the Uniform Crime Report

 For instance, one of the more controversial issues with the UCR was the definition used for rape between 1929 and 2012.
-Prior to 2013, the definition of forcable rape used in UCR data was “the carnal knowledge of a female focibly and against her will” (FBI, 2017, p.
+Prior to 2013, the definition of forcible rape used in UCR data was “the carnal knowledge of a female forcibly and against her will” (FBI, 2017, p.
 3).
 This definition meant that only females were included in rape statistics, and only rapes involving force or the threat of force were recorded.
 As shown in Figure 2.7 below, changing the definition of rape in 2013 to include men and omitting the use-of-force standard significantly altered the number of rapes recorded in the UCR.

 Chart illustrating a notable increase in recorded rape cases from 2013 onwards, attributed to revisions in the definition of rape in 2013.